Six by Seven: Disbanding

 Shortly before the album's release in June, the band announced they were to "stop touring and effectively end the group for the foreseeable future", with a live album and a b-sides and rarities collection to follow.

 In December 2005 a new "unofficial" studio album – Club Sandwich at the Peveril Hotel – was released on the band's web site on 16 January 2006, with a limited number of copies making their way into stores in March.
 Although there was mention (and even scheduling) of a series of live gigs for early 2006, these shows were eventually cancelled.

 In August 2006 the band made a surprise appearance playing at the Social in Nottingham with a new line-up featuring past collaborators Tony Doggen Foster and Ady Fletcher with Ian Bissett newly recruited on the drums.

 In September 2006 a collection of rarities, live tracks and demo recordings was made available via the bands' website.

 On 12 December 2006 the band played another gig at the Social in Nottingham.
 Once again this featured the lineup of Chris Olley, James Flower, Doggen, Ady Fletcher and Ian Bissett.

 Side projects

 Chris Olley continues to work on solo project Twelve but has laid electro clash outfit Fuck Me USA to rest.
 He released his first solo album in November 2009 and has released several more since, mostly via his website.

-Chis Davis formed Spotlight Kid as a side project with Nottingham-based singer Katty Heath in 2004.
+Chris Davis formed Spotlight Kid as a side project with Nottingham-based singer Katty Heath in 2004.
 When Six by Seven broke up in 2005 Chris decided to carry on full-time with Spotlight Kid.
 The second album featured Chris (as ringleader, chief songwriter and stickman) and a full band, along with Katty continuing on vocal duties.